 You need self-confidence to grow and develop in your career.
 It’s especially crucial if you are a procurement professional dealing with a variety of internal and external stakeholders and have reason to stand your ground, perhaps as you seek to challenge the status quo within a newly centralized function.

 Confidence is vital in building any new skill because it involves being able to try new things, but also admitting when you are struggling and need help.

 Resilience is often thought of as a key meta-skill.
 Overcoming failures and being able to keep trying will enable you to experiment and learn without throwing in the towel, which opens you up to incredible opportunities.

 In procurement, the landscape is changing fast.
 You must be able to adapt to the environment.
 That might mean trying several approaches and going back to the drawing board with the same enthusiasm you had at the start.

 What to Do Next

 These are just a few of the meta-skills that will help you learn and develop as a procurement professional today.
-Of course, your subject matter knowledge and ability to negotiate a contract will serve you well.
+Of course, your subject-matter knowledge and ability to negotiate a contract will serve you well.

-Although some of them seem like innate qualities or even personality traits, you shouldn’t worry if they don’t come naturally to you.
+Although some of these seem like innate qualities or even personality traits, you shouldn’t worry if they don’t come naturally to you.
 Many of the above skills come from truly understanding yourself and your role.
 This will involve a lot of life experience, so you shouldn’t expect it all to happen at once.
 Even a meta-skill can be learned.
 Though it will take time and effort, once you have figured it out, you will be able to add to your hard and soft skills much more easily.